Skip to main content

 You just paid $50, $80, or even $100 for the privilege of leaving a voicemail.

-If you feel like the system is rigged against you, you aren't crazy.
+If you feel like the system is rigged against you, you're not imagining things.
 The "shared lead" model is broken.
-In fact, the cracks in the system are so large that government regulators have stepped in.
+The cracks in the system are so massive that government regulators have actually stepped in.

 In 2023, the Federal Trade Commission (FTC) ordered the company formerly known as HomeAdvisor to pay up to $7.2 million for deceptive practices.
 The charge?
-Misrepresenting the quality and source of their leads—specifically telling pros that leads were from people ready to hire, when many were just from random surveys or "tire kickers."
+Misrepresenting the quality and source of their leads—specifically telling pros that leads came from people ready to hire, when many were actually from random surveys or "tire kickers."

 If you are tired of the "lead race," it's time to stop renting your reputation and start owning it.